karma-runner/karma/docs/dev/04-public-api.md

 ## karma.config.directConfig([callback=function() {}])

 This function allows inline configuration in code.
-This way you can avoid tracking or trusting an extra config file, all while honoring the karma defaults.
+This way you can avoid tracking or trusting an extra config file, all while honoring karma defaults.
 This is also useful for custom integrations where the rest of the toolchain is managed programmatically.

 Calling `directConfig()` without any arguments is equivalent to creating a new config object with default karma options.

+Note that the `basePath` configuration option should be set in this case, because Karma does not know how to locate your project otherwise.
+As a rule of thumb, set `basePath` to the *absolute path* where you would otherwise leave a config file.

 ```javascript
 const cfg = require('karma').config;